 Moreover, it comes with NVIDIA's Reflex Latency Analyzer, designed to give you an accurate measurement of system latency to help ensure you're getting the quickest speeds possible from your device.

 It's also worth noting that the ROG Swift is only 24.5", so should suit you if you're looking for a smaller screen to hook on to your racing rig for example.

 Best budget monitor for racing games - BenQ Zowie XL2411K

-The BenQ Zowie still boasts a 1ms response time and a 144Hz refresh rate which, as previously mentioned, should be more than suitable for smooth racing gameplay, particularly on recently released titles like Forza Horizon 5.
+The BenQ Zowie still boasts a 1ms response time and a 144Hz refresh rate which, as previously mentioned, should be more than suitable for smooth racing gameplay.

 Again, if you'd prefer a smaller screen, then the 24" display of the BenQ Zowie might be your answer and should, therefore, be well worth considering.